 Kale is insanely vitamin-rich for people and piggies alike.
 It contains many nutrients, including lots of Vitamin C.

-Kale is very rich in calcium at 254mg per 100 grams, so avoid feeding it more than about once a week to adult piggies.
+However, kale is very rich in calcium at 254mg per 100 grams, so avoid feeding it more than about once a week to adult piggies.

-It can be offered to baby guinea pigs a couple of times a week, as they can use the extra calcium for growing and bone development.
+It can be offered to baby guinea pigs a couple of times a week, as they can use the extra calcium for growth and bone development.
 When provided alongside low calcium vegetables, kale makes an excellent addition to your guinea pig’s veggie lineup.

 11. Curly Endive and Escarole